rohitjha941/hello-fastapi-k8s/README.md

-# Hello Flask K8s
+# Hello FastAPI K8s

-This project demonstrates a Flask application deployed on AWS EKS with comprehensive infrastructure as code using Terraform.
+This project demonstrates a FastAPI application deployed on AWS EKS with comprehensive infrastructure as code using Terraform.

 ## Architecture